supamii/QttpServer/README.md

     configure.bat -platform win32-msvc2015 -debug -nomake examples -opensource -skip qtwebkit -skip qtwebchannel -skip qtquick1 -skip qtdeclarative
     ```
 6. Build with `nmake` or `jom`
-7. Add the MSVC 2015 tool-chain to QtCreator - It's a little tricky but it should be straight forward.
+7. Add the MSVC 2015 tool-chain to QtCreator:

-   Create an empty project and load it in QtCreator
+   * Create an empty project and load it in QtCreator

-   Go to the `Projects > Manage Kits.. > Build & Run > Qt Versions > Add...` and select C:\qt-5.5.0\qtbase\bin\qmake and include somewhere in the label MSVC2015.
+   * Go to the `Projects > Manage Kits.. > Build & Run > Qt Versions > Add...` and select C:\qt-5.5.0\qtbase\bin\qmake and include somewhere in the label MSVC2015.

-   Then within `Projects > Manage Kits.. > Build & Run > Kits > Add` a new kit named "Qt 5.5.0 MSVC2015 32bit", choose the compiler that matches MSVC 2015 (Compiler v14), and lastly choose the Qt version that we recently created.
+   * Then within `Projects > Manage Kits.. > Build & Run > Kits > Add` a new kit named "Qt 5.5.0 MSVC2015 32bit", choose the compiler that matches MSVC 2015 (Compiler v14), and lastly choose the Qt version that we recently created.

 #### Finally building QttpServer